jzaleski/php-open_struct/README.md

 $struct->changed_attributes(); // returns: `['bar' => 2]`
 ```

-The `changed_attributes` method will return an empty array. after initializaiton (the constructor), when a value is set back to its original state
+The `changed_attributes` method will return an empty array. after initializaiton (the constructor), when a value is set back to its original state:

 ```php
 $struct = new Open_Struct(['foo' => 1]);